x0rz3q/DBL-Algorithms/README.md

 ```
 result == real
 ```

-#### ratio
-The ratio between height and width as specified in the Problem Discription.

 #### xGenerator
 The distribution generator to be used for generating the *x*-coordinates of the points.